jakelevi1996/backprop2/README.md

 ## 2020-09-27

 - Implement Taylor-Newton method
-- Allow PBGN to generate new indices on every iteration
 - Implement SBGN (serial instead of parallel)
 - Include section in this README about what questions are answered by this repository